Test ID: HHTGG Hereditary Hemorrhagic Telangiectasia and Vascular Malformations Gene Panel, Varies

 Clinical Reference

-1. Faughnan ME, Mager JJ, Hetts SW, et al: Second international guidelines for the diagnosis and management of hereditary hemorrhagic telangiectasia.
+1. Faughnan ME, Mager JJ, Hetts SW, et al. Second international guidelines for the diagnosis and management of hereditary hemorrhagic telangiectasia.
 Ann Intern Med.
-2020;173(12):989-1001. doi: 10.7326/M20-1443
+2020;173(12):989-1001. doi:10.7326/M20-1443

-2. McDonald J, Stevenson DA: Hereditary hemorrhagic telangiectasia.
+2. McDonald J, Stevenson DA.
+Hereditary hemorrhagic telangiectasia.
 In: Adam MP, Ardinger HH, Pagon RA, et al, eds: GeneReviews [Internet].
 University of Washington, Seattle; 2000.
 Updated November 24, 2021.
-Accessed July 26, 2022.
+Accessed December 5, 2024.
 Available at www.ncbi.nlm.nih.gov/books/NBK1351/

-3. Rigelsky CM, Jennings C, Lehtonen R, Minai OA, Eng C, Aldred MA: BMPR2 mutation in a patient with pulmonary arterial hypertension and suspected hereditary hemorrhagic telangiectasia.
-Am J Med Genet A. 2008 Oct;146A(19):2551-2556. doi: 10.1002/ajmg.a.32468
+3. Rigelsky CM, Jennings C, Lehtonen R, Minai OA, Eng C, Aldred MA.
+BMPR2 mutation in a patient with pulmonary arterial hypertension and suspected hereditary hemorrhagic telangiectasia.
+Am J Med Genet A. 2008;146A(19):2551-2556. doi:10.1002/ajmg.a.32468

-4. Ye F, Jiang W, Lin W, et al: A novel BMPR2 mutation in a patient with heritable pulmonary arterial hypertension and suspected hereditary hemorrhagic telangiectasia: A case report.
+4. Ye F, Jiang W, Lin W, et al. A novel BMPR2 mutation in a patient with heritable pulmonary arterial hypertension and suspected hereditary hemorrhagic telangiectasia: A case report.
 Medicine (Baltimore).
-2020 Jul;99(31):e21342. doi: 10.1097/MD.0000000000021342
+2020;99(31):e21342. doi:10.1097/MD.0000000000021342

-5. Zafar A, Quadri SA, Farooqui M, et al: Familial cerebral cavernous malformations.
+5. Zafar A, Quadri SA, Farooqui M, et al. Familial cerebral cavernous malformations.
 Stroke.
-2019 May;50(5):1294-1301. doi: 10.1161/STROKEAHA.118.022314
+2019;50(5):1294-1301. doi:10.1161/STROKEAHA.118.022314

-6. Bayrak-Toydemir P, Stevenson DA: Capillary malformation-arteriovenous malformation syndrome.
+6. Bayrak-Toydemir P, Stevenson DA.
+Capillary malformation-arteriovenous malformation syndrome.
 In: Adam MP, Ardinger HH, Pagon RA, et al, eds.
 GeneReviews [Internet].
 University of Washington, Seattle; 2011.
 Updated September 12, 2019.
-Accessed July 26, 2022.
+Accessed December 5, 2024.
 Available at www.ncbi.nlm.nih.gov/books/NBK52764/

-7. Brouillard P, Boon LM, Mulliken JB, et al: Mutations in a novel factor, glomulin, are responsible for glomuvenous malformations ("glomangiomas").
+7. Brouillard P, Boon LM, Mulliken JB, et al. Mutations in a novel factor, glomulin, are responsible for glomuvenous malformations ("glomangiomas").
 Am J Hum Genet.
-2002 Apr;70(4):866-874. doi: 10.1086/339492
+2002;70(4):866-874. doi:10.1086/339492

-8. Amyere M, Aerts V, Brouillard P, et al: Somatic uniparental isodisomy explains multifocality of glomuvenous malformations.
+8. Amyere M, Aerts V, Brouillard P, et al. Somatic uniparental isodisomy explains multifocality of glomuvenous malformations.
 Am J Hum Genet.
-2013 Feb;92(2):188-196. doi: 10.1016/j.ajhg.2012.12.017
+2013;92(2):188-196. doi:10.1016/j.ajhg.2012.12.017

-9. Boon LM, Vikkula M. Multiple cutaneous and mucosal venous malformations.
+9. Seront E, Boon LM, Vikkula M. TEK-Related venous malformations.
 In: Adam MP, Ardinger HH, Pagon RA, et al, eds.
 GeneReviews [Internet].
 University of Washington, Seattle; 2008.
-Updated May 17, 2018.
-Accessed July 26, 2022.
+Updated March 2, 2023.
+Accessed December 5, 2024.
 Available at www.ncbi.nlm.nih.gov/books/NBK1967/

-10. Richards S, Aziz N, Bale S, et al: Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
+10. Richards S, Aziz N, Bale S, et al. Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
 Genet Med.
-2015 May;17(5):405-424. doi: 10.1038/gim.2015.30
+2015;17(5):405-424. doi:10.1038/gim.2015.30

 Day(s) Performed